kirknorthrop/choochoo/README.md

-# choochoo
+# Choo Choo!
+All aboard the Data Train!

+A talk initially given at PyCon UK 2017 about UK rail data, where to find it and a primer of where to use it.

+## Resources

+### Stomp Client

 ## Licenses

 ### Emoji images

-Applies to Emoji linked from https://twemoji.maxcdn.com/
+Applies to Emoji linked from https://twemoji.maxcdn.com/ and SVG files starting 1f6a6

 Copyright (C) 2017 Twitter, Inc and other contributors